JavohirMX/notifyr/ROADMAP.md

 *Last updated: October 7, 2025*
 *Version: 1.0*
-*Status: Core MVP Complete - Missing UI Configuration Screens*
+*Status: Feature-Complete MVP - Ready for Beta Testing*

-**Current State**: The app has a fully functional notification filtering system with a complete backend, but several user-facing configuration screens are missing.
-The core functionality works well for testing and development.
+**Current State**: The app is now a fully functional notification filtering system with complete UI, onboarding, settings management, and all core features implemented.
+Ready for comprehensive testing and beta release preparation.